oracle/terraform-provider-oci/website/docs/r/cloud_guard_responder_recipe.html.markdown

 * `time_created` - The date and time the responder recipe was created.
 Format defined by RFC3339.
 * `time_updated` - The date and time the responder recipe was updated.
 Format defined by RFC3339.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://registry.terraform.io/providers/hashicorp/oci/latest/docs/guides/changing_timeouts) for certain operations:
+	* `create` - (Defaults to 20 minutes), when creating the Responder Recipe
+	* `update` - (Defaults to 20 minutes), when updating the Responder Recipe
+	* `delete` - (Defaults to 20 minutes), when destroying the Responder Recipe

 ## Import

 ResponderRecipes can be imported using the `id`, e.g.